ilya-ilya/Advance_Wesnoth_Wars/README.md

 - Increased Damage : To compensate the high terrains defenses.
 Only applies for 'No Random Combats'.

-- *Updated* Squad Mode (HP-related strikes) : Units do proportionally less attack strikes the less HP they have (or less damage for single-strike attacks).
+- Squad Mode (HP-related strikes) : Units do proportionally less attack strikes the less HP they have (or less damage for single-strike attacks).
 Swarm is a worse ratio (-1 strike if you miss just 1 HP), than native, but taken in account by AI.
 In both cases, minimum strikes will be 1, and will not apply for berserk.

 - *Updated* Level-Up : Increase Level Number : The unit level will continue growing with the AMLA level-ups.
 This affect to some abilities as leadership, upkeep cost, and experience the enemies get fighting or killing the unit.
+You can change the maximul level of leadership and inspire abilities with this feature active.

 - Level-Up : Floating Notifications : Floating text on the unit currently leveling-up.
 Can be helpful to know which unit is concerned by an advancement.

 - Level-Up : Relative Healing : When an unit advance a level, instead of a full healing and being cured, it keep the missing HP, but statuses are cured.
 The special case when post-advancement Max-HP is smaller than pre-advanced is also handled.

-- *Updated* Level-Up After Max Level Advancement - Increase Level Number : (The unit level will continue growing with the AMLA level-ups).
-This affect to some abilities as leadership, upkeep cost, and experience the enemies get fighting or killing the unit.

 - *Updated* Level-Up After Max Level Advancement - Random Bonuses After Max Level Advancement : Units already AMLA (purple XP bar) gain an extra random ability or increased stat each time they level-up again.
 To identify them, they will have a new bracelet icon.
-Possible rewards: Melee damage +3, Melee strikes +1, Ranged damage +2, Ranged strikes +1, Movement points +1, First strike, Poison, Leadership, Distract, Regenerates, Adrenaline, Backstab, Marskman, Loyal or Fearless.
+Possible rewards: Melee damage +3, Melee strikes +1, Ranged damage +2, Ranged strikes +1, Movement points +1, First strike, Poison, Leadership, Distract, Regenerates, Adrenaline, Backstab, Marskman, Loyal, Fearless, Slows or Camouflage.

 - Level-Up After Max Level Advancement - Promoted Leaders : Standard units reaching their first AMLA level-up will be able to recruit the same units as the original leader, recall, and be prefixed 'Chief' with a bronze crown icon (keeping the Loyal icon in case).
 You can set the minimum level to be promoted.
 Excluded for special Heroes.

 - Epic Heroes : The Leaders and Heroes (gold & silver crowns) gain an increase of 20% of their attributes, and a small regeneration ability, making them harder to kill.
 They also get the distraction ability, that excludes Zone of Control around for allies, but not for themselves.
 Excluded for Promoted Leaders.

-- Learning from battlefield (Passive XP) : Extra XP for all player units each turn (except for the ones not recalled).
-You can choose Passive XP for AI separately.
+- *Updated* Learning from battlefield (Passive XP) : Extra XP for all player units each turn (except for the ones not recalled).
+You can choose Passive XP for AI and for AI leaders separately.

 - Learning from healing (Max XP/turn for Healing) : Each turn, Healers will earn 1 XP for each adjacent wounded or poisoned ally, but you can limit the max/turn.

-- *Updated* Berserk tweak - Fury : Replace 'berserk' by a new 'Fury' weapon special, way more interesting.
+- Berserk tweak - Fury : Replace 'berserk' by a new 'Fury' weapon special, way more interesting.
 A warcry related to the fury level with also be displayed.
 You can gain ability 'Bloodthirsty' by killing a certain number of enemies.

 - *New* Berserk rounds: Change the combat rounds of standard berserk ability, making it less risky.